IHC counts on all of our members to help us be successful.

-One of the pillars of IHC today, and throughout our 160-year history, is our commitment to Tikkun Olam – our responsibility to repair the world.
+One of the pillars of IHC today, and throughout our 160+ year history, is our commitment to Tikkun Olam – our responsibility to repair the world.
 Our rabbis have been leaders in the civil rights movement, and our congregants have championed social justice.
-Today, our members participate in a variety of ways to make Indianapolis a better place for all its citizens, particularly those in need.
+Today, our members participate in a variety of ways to make our congregation and Indianapolis a better place for all its citizens, particularly those in need.

 Consider a Donation